morrownr/88x2bu/README.md

 Channels for 2.4G: Set channel 1 or 6 or 11 depending on the congestion at your location.
 Do not set automatic channel selection.

-Mode for 2.4G: For best performance, set "N only" if you no longer use B or G devices.
+Mode for 2.4G: For best performance, set "N only" if you no longer use B or G capable devices.

 Network names: Do not set the 2.4G Network and the 5G Network to the same name.
 Note: Unfortunately many routers come with both networks set to the same name.